MartianColonist/POSEIDON/docs/content/opacity_database.rst

 The database and its computation are detailed in full in Mullens et al. (2025) [submitted].

-Note that the species in this table cannot be used in conjunction with the nominal aerosol database in a forward model.
+Note that the species in this table cannot be used in conjunction with the normal aerosol database in a forward model.

 The below compared sub-micron (0.01 um) effective, extinction cross sections of the drectional/temperature dependent aerosols to their counterparts in the normal aerosol database.

-For full previews of extinction cross sections and scattering properties of each aerosol, see `"Directional Opacity Previews" <../_static/opacity_previews/aerosols_directional/aerosol_database_directional.pdf>`_
+For full previews of extinction cross sections and scattering properties of each aerosol, see

+`"Directional Opacity Previews" <../_static/opacity_previews/aerosols_directional/aerosol_database_directional.pdf>`_

 For a detailed table, see

 `"Directional LaTeX Table" <../_static/opacity_previews/aerosols_directional/Directionality_Table.pdf>`_

-All refractive index txt files can be found `"Directional Refractive Indices" <https://github.com/MartianColonist/POSEIDON/tree/Mie-HotFix/POSEIDON/reference_data/refractive_indices_txt_files/aerosol_directional_database/File-names-corresponding-to-supported-species>`_
+All refractive index txt files can be found in

+`"Directional Refractive Indices" <https://github.com/MartianColonist/POSEIDON/tree/Mie-HotFix/POSEIDON/reference_data/refractive_indices_txt_files/aerosol_directional_database/File-names-corresponding-to-supported-species>`_

 Also see new tutorial (as of V1.3.1):

 `"Aerosols Advanced: Directionality" <notebooks/aerosol_advanced_directionality.html>`_

+Download the database here:

+(put link here)

 .. list-table::
    :widths: 20 20 20 20 20 20